 Unlike some of the competition, this brush only has a single setting.
-It is also one of the most expensive options in the review, which could be prohibitive for some families.
+It is also one of the most expensive options in our review, which is a factor to consider.
 Overall, we think this brush and included charger and stand is a good choice for most kids from about five years old up and seems to have the quality to potentially last that long.
 These factors make it one we recommend to friends.

 The Oral-B Kids Electric Toothbrush is a spinning sonic brush with a round brush head that includes a charger and stand for upright storage.
 We like the variety of potential kid-friendly themes, and the smaller round head was preferred by more than one tester over the larger and more traditional oval.
 This brush works well, is straightforward with a single button, making it perfect for newbies to the electric toothbrush game.
 It removes the plaque indicated with dye in our tests, and we like that the quality indicates you'll be brushing trouble-free for years to come.

 Unfortunately, this brush doesn't have a timer of any kind.
-While it offers information on downloading an app timer to use, this isn't something kids can do by themselves, so parents will need to be available with their phones at the ready.
-We suspect this app accessory will be used at first, but worry that over tie with hectic schedules and real-life distractions that the app will be skipped, and kids won't brush the full two minutes that they should.
+While it offers information on downloading an app timer to use, this isn't something kids can do by themselves, so parents will need to be available with their phones.
+We suspect this app accessory will be used at first, but worry that over time with hectic schedules and real-life distractions that the app will be skipped, and kids won't meet the dentist-recommended two minutes of brushing.
 You can get a separate timer or a small 2-minute hourglass to help, and the price savings of this choice might make it a potential solution for those on a budget.

 The Fairywill Kids Electric Toothbrush is a budget-friendly sonic style brush that is easy to use, has a slightly depressed button that prevents accidental shut-offs during brushing, and it is rechargeable.
 We like this little bunny-eared brush that feels sturdy, comes with extra brush heads, and has three different modes.
 Kids like the bright colors and feel comfortable with the intensity of the sonic action, and parents like the removal of dental plaque over time.